 The capital and cultural hub of the country, Oslo is a must-see on any Norwegian itinerary.
-Most visitors are shocked to find how small and walkable the city is though.
-That’s not to say there isn’t plenty to do.
-The standout attractions include the Viking Ship Museum, which houses the world’s best preserved Viking ships, as well as the National Gallery where Edvard Munch’s expressionist masterpiece “The Scream” still hangs.
+Most visitors are shocked to find how small and walkable the city is, but hat’s not to say there isn’t plenty to do.
+The standout attractions include the Viking Ship Museum, which houses the world’s best-preserved Viking ships, as well as the National Gallery where Edvard Munch’s expressionist masterpiece “The Scream” still hangs.

 Bergen & Sognefjord

 Appropriately dubbed the gateway to the fjords, Bergen is arguably Norway’s most historically significant city.
 Back in its founding days, it served as an immensely important German trading port and despite having burned down several times, the wharf maintains a distinctly German feel.
-Guests can literally taste history (aka salted dried cod) with a visit to the Hanseatic Museum or take in the breathtaking views during the cable car ride to the top of Mount Floyen.
+Guests can literally taste history in the form of salted dried cod)with a visit to the Hanseatic Museum or take in the breathtaking views during the cable car ride to the top of Mount Floyen.